-As Council intends to utilise screw-piling method for the installation and erection of the light poles, no excavation will be undertaken.
+As Council intends to utilise screw-piling method for the installation and erection of the light poles and blockwork piers on compacted ground as the foundation of the amenities building, no excavation will be undertaken.
+It is noted that trenching for services have been designed to be shallower than 0.5m from the natural ground level.
 However, in the event that any excavation deeper than 0.5 metres below ground surface may be needed due to a revised construction method, the following documents are required to be prepared by suitable qualified persons: